 Is prevalence a measure of risk?

-Similarly, you may ask, how is prevalence measured?
+Regarding this, how is prevalence measured?

 To estimate prevalence, researchers randomly select a sample (smaller group) from the entire population they want to describe.
 For a representative sample, prevalence is the number of people in the sample with the characteristic of interest, divided by the total number of people in the sample.

-Likewise, is prevalence a measure of association?
+Correspondingly, is prevalence a measure of association?

 Comparing Risk Among Two or More Exposure Groups.
 In a previous module we saw that we can measure disease frequency (cumulative incidence, incidence rate, or prevalence) by identifying the number of cases in the numerator and the population (people or person-time) in the denominator.